 In this chapter, we'll go through the main features of Bio.SearchIO to show what it can do for you.
 We'll use two popular search tools along the way: BLAST and BLAT.
 They are used merely for illustrative purposes, and you should be able to adapt the workflow to any other search tools supported by Bio.SearchIO in a breeze.
 You're very welcome to follow along with the search output files we'll be using.
-The BLAST output file can be downloaded here, and the BLAT output file here.
+The BLAST output file can be downloaded here, and the BLAT output file here or are included with the Biopython source code under the Doc/examples/ folder.
 Both output files were generated using this sequence: